The Jaguars and Wildlife of Brazil’s Pantanal

 As we began our cruise back I spotted a Spectacled Caimen with a large catfish in its jaws.
 We swerved in a big, arching U-turn and came to a halt as the caimen tossed and crunched the fish, trying to manipulate it into a final position for swallowing.
 Best ever on this!

-Mary, meanwhile, had spent nearly an hour earlier in the morning moored to a tree root where they could watch and cormorantphotograph a pair of Jabiru Storks returning to their nest.
+Mary, meanwhile, had spent nearly an hour earlier in the morning moored to a tree root where they could watch and photograph a pair of Jabiru Storks returning to their nest.
 The adults took turns flying off, leaving for four or five minutes before returning with a crop full of water.
 When they landed the adult would bend over and purge the water in a long stream, going to each baby in turn to offer it much needed water.
 In the course of an twenty minutes the birds made three or four trips, with a bird leaving within a minute of the other adult returning with more water.

 PM